jyoho62/SQL_PROJECT_DATA_JOB_ANALYSIS/README.md

 | 194      | ssis       | 12           |            106,683 |
 | 233      | jira       | 20           |            104,918 |

-*Table of the most optimal skills for data analyst sorted by salary*
+*Table of the most optimal skills for data analysts sorted by salary*

 Here's a breakdown of the most optimal skills for Data Analysts in 2023:
 - **High-Demand Programming Languages:** Python and R stand out for their high demand, with demand counts of 236 and 148 respectively.
 Despite their high demand, their average salaries are around $101,397 for Python and $100,499 for R, indicating that proficiency in these languages is highly valued but also widely available.